hcbpassos/waterfall-toolbar/README.md

 Now, the final shadow takes much less and much longer to completely appear, respectively.

 ## Current project situation
-Waterfall Toolbar can be used, but there's one inconvenient bugs yet.
-I'm going to try to fix it in my spare time.
+Waterfall Toolbar is stable, but ListView would come in handy.
+If you want to contribute, please read <a href="https://github.com/HugoCastelani/waterfall-toolbar/issues/2">this</a>.

 ## Developer
 ### Contact me